nexdatas/nxsrecselector/README.rst

 for specific servers.

-If the RecoderPath property is not set one can do it by
+If the `RecoderPath` property is not set one can do it by

 .. code:: bash

 	  $ nxsetup -a /usr/lib/python2.7/dist-packages/sardananxsrecorder

-where the path should point the 'sardananxsrecorder' package.
+where the path should point the `sardananxsrecorder` package.